KohoVolit/widget-wpca/README.md

 The visualization is a [D3 reusable chart](http://bost.ocks.org/mike/chart/), which may be used separately.

+**Important note**: The calculation takes long time, therefore the widget should be cached.

 ## Requirements
 Python3
 R: (needs to be set correct path in `wpca_script.r`, line `library("reshape2", ...` ;TBD**)